CarVac/MeleeConchRuleset/ruleset.md

 #### Digital Input, Control Stick Output

+TODO: for a given modifier, if down can maintain crouch then diagonal must not dash

 The following Control Stick coordinates must not be accessible using Digital Inputs:

 1. Shield Drop Down: Y = -0.6625, -0.6750, and -0.6875 must not be accessible while |X| < 0.7000.